sfc-gh-aross/dbt_cortex_analytics/README.md

 - Queries are optimized for Snowflake's execution engine
 - Progressive loading for large datasets
 - Responsive UI design
+- Efficient use of Snowflake Cortex LLM functions

 ## Security